Last updated: 2026-04-20

 Should You Buy the 2025 BMW 3-Series?

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system and electrical system (1).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system and electrical system (1).
+An extended warranty is worth pricing out.

 Compared to the 2026 BMW 3-Series.
 See also the 2024 BMW 3-Series for an earlier comparison.